drjoschua/nr-litteratur/UU-ASS.md

 ## Power & Petrie (2019) Working With Participants

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-universell-utforming-uu-ass)

+Power and Petrie (2019) present core barriers and common solutions for website evaluation with participant with disabilities.
+1. They give general advice concerning ethics (chyecklist, ethics committee), and recruitment and engagement (local/national organizations, interesting experience, briefing, debriefing).
+2. They discuss physical environments (travel, access), alternatvie format or enhanced materials (bigger print, transcript), individual assistance (personal, interpreter), and language (ask about preferences).
+3. They present generative user research as methodologies for understanding users and their needs and preferences including questionnaires (should be technically accessible), and focus groups (how does the interaction work?, include people with different disabilities?, how many?)and interviews to contextulize the data from the qustionnaires .
+4. They show evaluative user research to refine design in an iterative cycle, collect information, or understand impact of different design choices.
+The researchers should minimum of accessibility, keep track of assisstive tools, consider in-situ or remote evaluation (asynchronous, synchronous, provide appropriate trianing material), provide protocol for formative evaluations, and consider recording of different performanc and preference variables.

 ## Bai et al. (2018) Categorization and Comparison of Accessibility Testing Methods for Software Development